 Can You See What I See?
 Discussion Guide

-Cross-curricular activities for use with Can You See What I See?, a delightful picture book filled with a mesmerizing collection of mazes, illusions and twelve search-and-find puzzles by Walter Wick, the I Spy guy!
+Can You See What I See? is filled with a mesmerizing collection of mazes, illusions, and search-and-find puzzles!

 - Grades: PreK–K, 1–2